Skip to main content

 What the meeting revealed: the narration pattern

 The pattern Nick identified for the clinical data (work done, not narrated) applies equally to the PMS Plan.
-All 7 SOPs that BSI could not find are present in the QMS — GP-004, GP-006, GP-007, GP-014, GP-016, GP-020, SP-004-001.
-The gap is that the PMS Plan does not guide the reader from "Article 87 sub-clause 1" to "GP-014 § Complaint investigation and classification."
+All 7 SOPs that BSI could not find are present in the QMS: GP-004, GP-006, GP-007, GP-014, GP-016, GP-020, SP-004-001.
+The gap is that the PMS Plan does not guide the reader from "Article 87 sub-clause 1" to the exact SOP heading where that obligation is implemented.
 BSI cannot follow this chain without explicit section-level pointers.

 The Article 87 sub-clause mapping: explicit, not implicit